just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     </div>

     <ul><li>Fewer bits does not necessarily mean less information.</li>
-    <li>The amount of size reduction from compression depends on both the amount of redundancy in the original data representation and the compression algorithm applied.</li><li>The amount of compression can vary depending on how many bits are used to represent each pixel in the image. </li>
+    <li>The amount of size reduction from compression depends on both the amount of redundancy in the original data representation and the compression algorithm applied.</li><li>The amount of compression can vary depending on how many bits are used to represent each <span class="hover vocab yui-wk-div" data-id='pixel'>pixel</span> in the image. </li>
     <li>The amount of compression also depends on the number of different colors used in the actual image.
 For our black and white spaceship there were only 2 colors, so there were relatively few color changes and therefore lots of long runs.
 If it were a colored spaceship, there would be many color changes and therefore fewer long runs.
 So we would get much less compression. </li>
-    <li>A lossless compression algorithm is one in which no data are lost; the original data can be completely recovered.
-An example of lossless compression is RLE.</li>
+    <li>A <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> algorithm is one in which no data are lost; the original data can be completely recovered.
+An example of <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> is RLE.</li>
-    <li>A lossy compression algorithm is one in which some data are lost; the original data cannot be completely restored.
-An example of lossy compression is JPEG.</li>
+    <li>A <span class="hover vocab yui-wk-div" data-id='lossy compression'>lossy compression</span> algorithm is one in which some data are lost; the original data cannot be completely restored.
+An example of <span class="hover vocab yui-wk-div" data-id='lossy compression'>lossy compression</span> is JPEG.</li>
-    <li>Lossy data compression algorithms can usually reduce the number of bits stored or transmitted more than lossless compression algorithms.</li>
+    <li>Lossy data compression algorithms can usually reduce the number of bits stored or transmitted more than <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> algorithms.</li>
     </ul>
     <div class="pogil yui-wk-div">
     <h3>Other Activities</h3>
     <p>Your teacher may ask you to do some of the following activities in POGIL teams or pairs.
     </p><ol>
     <li>
-    American Standard Code for Information Interchange (ASCII) is character code that includes 128 characters.
+    American Standard Code for Information Interchange (<span class="hover vocab yui-wk-div" data-id='ASCII'>ASCII</span>) is character code that includes 128 characters.
-    Write your own message in binary that someone else could decode using an <a href="http://sticksandstones.kstrom.com/appen.html" target="_blank">ASCII to Binary table</a>.
+    Write your own message in binary that someone else could decode using an <a href="http://sticksandstones.kstrom.com/appen.html" target="_blank"><span class="hover vocab yui-wk-div" data-id='ASCII'>ASCII</span> to Binary table</a>.
 Trade messages in class and decode each others.
     </li>
     <li>
     In web pages and in App Inventor, colors are represented using hexcode for Red, Green, and Blue values.